 Tungsten Carbide is an example of an alloy of tungsten.
 The combination of carbon with tungsten makes it more versatile, with a yield strength of between 300 to 1000 MPA and a tensile strength of between 500 MPA to 1050 MPA.
 Tungsten carbide is frequently used in the creation of sharp-edged tools like circular saw blades and knives.

-Iron is not only one of the strongest metals in the world, it also is fairly simple to collect and refine, making it the choice of metalworkers throughout much of history.
+Iron is not only one of the strongest metals in the world, but it also is fairly simple to collect and refine, making it the choice of metalworkers throughout much of history.
 Iron has been used to make many different tools and weapons, and frequently used to supplement other metals.
 Cast-iron has a Mohs score of around five, while it has a tensile strength of about 414 MPA and a yield strength of about 246 MPA.

 Chromium has a Mohs score of 9.0, meaning that it is arguably the hardest metal in the entire world.
 Chromium’s drawbacks are that it doesn’t have great tensile strength or yield strength compared to other metals, hence it is often used to supplement other metals and create more robust alloys, rather than being the only type of metal used in a project.